 From incorporating omega-3 fatty acids into your diet to utilizing warm compresses, we’ll cover various remedies that naturally hydrate your eyes and improve their overall health.
 We’ll also delve into the importance of blinking exercises, humidity control, and staying adequately hydrated.

-If you’re ready to bid farewell to dry eyes and discomfort, keep reading to discover these effective natural remedies that will leave you refreshed and moisturized eyes.
+If you’re ready to bid farewell to dry eyes and discomfort, keep reading to discover these effective natural remedies that will leave you with refreshed and moisturized eyes.

 What is dry eye syndrome?